Threat Models and Whitewater River Paddling

 4. Real-Time Monitoring 👀

 After the paddler has a plan and has scouted, they need to execute it.
-When executing, they are actively reading the water in real-time to look for more unforeseen hazards.
+When executing, they are actively reading the water in real-time to look for more unforeseen hazards (detection).
 These hazards might not have been visible during scouting – a downed tree just below the surface, a recirculating hole that only appears at this flow, a strainer that formed since the last person ran it.
 You planned.
 You scouted.
 And you still need to keep your eyes open.

 Similarly, security teams are continuously monitoring for emerging threats despite having a threat model and controls in place.
 Post-market surveillance, anomaly detection, vulnerability feeds, incident alerts – all of this is real-time water reading.
 The threat model told you what to expect.
 Monitoring tells you what’s actually happening.
 And those two things are never perfectly aligned, which is why monitoring isn’t optional even when you’ve done everything else right.